Coming soon to a stage near you...

 2024

-April 2024 - I really enjoyed writing a one act, 85 minutes play entitled The Visitors - my most serious (and possibly most moving) to date but still including my usual humour in parts.
+April 2024 - I really enjoyed writing a one act 80 minutes play entitled The Visitor - my most serious to date but still including my usual humour in parts.
 It has supernatural elements running throughout and with seven characters and two of the cast doubling, I'm looking forward to seeing this produced.
 The summary: After an elderly widow’s stepson informs her that he wants to sell the house she lives in, she decides to find someone who can move into her home, in the hope that she can continue living there.
-But what about the other visitors?
+But what about the other visitor?
 The main themes are homelessness, grieving, old age and living on your own, approaching the end of your life and 'the last big mystery' being the possibility of life after death.

 January 2024 - I enjoyed writing an uplifting, entertaining full length play entitled Travelling Light - set on a coach trip to Blackpool, with the summary: 'Share a journey with nine passengers to one destination - where unforgettable stories are revealed.
 Your next coach trip may never be the same'.
 The play will be good fun as four of the cast (out of six) will be doubling, playing very different characters and is staged so that the actors change costume (and character) in view of the audience, so that it forms an integral part of the play.